srdone/life-history-of-ellen-precinda-moffatt-done/1-childhood/1-birth-and-moving-to-mexico.md

 Soon the company was again on its way.
 By the end of March we had reached a place called San Jose, some twenty miles south of the town of Coroletos, in the State of Chihuahua, Mexico.
-Here my father announced he would make camp for some time, and on April 2, 1885, Aunt Maria's baby girl, Laura Ann, was born in a wagon box on the banks of the Casas Grande River, just across from where the town of Dublan was later established.
+Here my father announced he would make camp for some time, and, on April 2, 1885, Aunt Maria's baby girl, Laura Ann, was born in a wagon box, on the banks of the Casas Grande River, just across from where the town of Dublan was later established.